 Sambal Lado Mudo

-Padang green chili sambal — fresh green bird's eye chilies, shallots, garlic and lime sautéed briefly then coarsely pounded with kaffir lime and salt — the bright, intensely spicy Minangkabau green sambal that accompanies every Padang plate.
+Padang green chili sambal — large green chilies (with some green bird's eye for extra heat), shallots, garlic and green tomato, steamed or briefly sautéed then coarsely pounded with salt and a little lime — the bright, intensely spicy Minangkabau green sambal that accompanies every Padang plate.

 Sambal Lado Mudo ('young chili sambal' in Minang) is the iconic green sambal of West Sumatran cuisine — found at every Padang restaurant alongside the red sambal balado.
-The dish uses unripe green chilies (lado mudo = 'green chili' in Minangkabau) for a fresher, more-vegetal heat than red chili sambals.
+The dish uses unripe green chilies and green tomatoes (lado mudo = 'young/green chili' in Minangkabau) for a fresher, more-vegetal heat than red chili sambals; it traces to Riau Malay green sambal before becoming a Padang staple.
 The brief sauté + coarse-pound method preserves the chili's bright character while developing fragrance.

 A teaspoon of sambal lado mudo with a bite of rice is a green-chili revelation: bright fresh-grassy heat, kaffir lime's citrus pop, garlic-shallot underneath.
 The texture is coarse-chunky (not smooth like commercial sambals), letting each chili piece deliver heat individually.
 Eat with rendang or gulai for the Padang signature: rich meat + bright green heat.
 The dish builds slowly across courses — 3-4 teaspoons over a meal is normal.